hackerb9/vt340test/charset/README.md

 | *14* | SO    | RS    | .    | >    | N    | ^    | n    | ~    | SS2   | PM    | ®    | ¾    | Î    | Þ    | î    | þ    |
 | *15* | SI    | US    | /    | ?    | O    | _    | o    | DEL  | SS3   | APC   | ¯    | ¿    | Ï    | ß    | ï    | ÿ    |
 </details>

 ## 1. Latin-1 and friends

-The VT340's setup menu does not allow setting GL and GR directly, but one can change the displayed character set, which does the same thing.
+The author of this page (hackerb9) prefers to use Latin-1.
+There are two steps to set that up:

+1. In the VT340 SET-UP menu, go to General Set-Up and change User Preference Char Set from DEC-MCS to Latin-1.

-For example, the author of this page (hackerb9) prefers to use Latin-1 and informs programs on the host machine to use that encoding by setting the environment variable `LANG` to en_US.iso88591.
+2. Inform programs on the host machine to use that encoding by setting the environment variable `LANG` to en_US.iso88591.

 <ul>